plone/documentation/develop/plone/persistency/database.rst

 -----------------------

-Manual packing can be executed through Zope Control Panel (not Plone control panel) in Zope application server root (not Plone site root) in ZMI.
+Manual packing can be executed through Zope Control Panel (not Plone control panel) in Zope application server root (not Plone site root) in the Management Interface.

 Packing from command line
 -------------------------